-Water treatment is primarily provided by two plants.
-The City of Seneca Water Treatment Plant has a capacity of 20 million gallons per day (MGD), with an average daily demand of 6.5 MGD and current peak demand at 11 MGD.
+Water treatment is primarily provided by four plant The City of Seneca Water Treatment Plant has a capacity of 20 million gallons per day (MGD), with an average daily demand of 6.5 MGD and current peak demand at 11 MGD.
+The Plant obtains its water from Lake Keowee.
 The City of Walhalla Coneross Creek Water Treatment Plant has a capacity of 3 MGD, an average daily demand of 1.9 MGD, and peak demand of 2.3 MGD.
+Water treated at the Plant is drawn from Coneross Creek.
 The City broke ground on a new water treatment facility in January 2019 that will have a capacity of 4 MGD.
 It will draw water from the Cane Creek branch of Lake Keowee, with completion anticipated in fall 2020.
-Water treatment at a smaller scale is also provided by some individual systems.
+The City of Westminster Water Treatment Plant has a capacity of 4 MGD, with an approximate average daily demand of 2 MGD.
+The Plant draws water from the Chauga River.
+Pioneer Rural Water District's new Robert J. Stevenson Water Treatment Plant was completed in May 2019.
+The Plant draws water from Lake Hartwell, with an initial capacity of 2.5 MGD that is upgradeable to 5 MGD.
+Water treatment at a smaller scale is also provided by several individual systems.